Trenchard Museum: Management and funding

 The Trenchard Museum was opened on 22 June 1999 by Hugh Trenchard, 3rd Viscount Trenchard, the grandson of Hugh Trenchard.
 The museum is managed by a curator, assisted by a small number of volunteers who have previous experience based at the Halton Camp or have an interest in the activities of RAF Halton.
 Funding of the museum is from small grants and through the supply of exhibits and other materials from the RAF.
 Many apprentice training artifacts have been loaned or donated by past apprentices, Financial support also comes via contributions from visitors and through educational activities.

-The museum is normally open on Wednesdays and for groups at other times by prior arrangement.
+The museum is open on Wednesdays and the second Saturday of the month plus additional times for groups by prior arrangement.